botpress/documentation-v12/docs/messaging/botpress-webchat.md

 There are different ways to send that payload to the user:

 - Sending a Content Element via the Flow Editor [example here](https://github.com/botpress/botpress/blob/master/modules/builtin/src/content-types/image.js)
-- Sending an event via Hooks or Actions (https://github.com/botpress/botpress/blob/master/examples/custom-component/src/hooks/after_incoming_middleware/sendoptions.js)
+- Sending an event via hooks or actions (https://github.com/botpress/botpress/blob/master/examples/custom-component/src/hooks/after_incoming_middleware/sendoptions.js)

 There are multiple types already built-in in Botpress (these are listed at the bottom of this page), but you can create them easily if you require more advanced components.